NKI-GCF/XenofilteR/xenofilters/ROADMAP.md

   tests with synthetic BAM + VCF fixtures showing score-delta change drives a different decision.
 - ○ **Variant rescue — indels** — extend `align_alt_to_read` NW path to handle
   multi-base insertions and deletions in the alt allele.
-Currently the NW table is computed but the `Relocate` op in `ScoreOpIter` is not yet wired to indel variants.
 - ○ **Multiple ALT alleles** — `parse_sample_record` and `parse_population_record` both
   carry a `FIXME` noting that only the first ALT allele is handled.
 Extend to iterate all ALT alleles and pick the highest-scoring one per read.